 In a study of 32 patients with various forms of cancer, limonene caused nausea, vomiting, and diarrhea at high doses .

 Based on various studies, limonene is safe in humans as long as it is taken in moderate amounts and for up to a year.
 Longer studies (2 years) were conducted with mammalian cells and rats with no negative effects .

 Limonene is naturally found in the rinds of citrus fruits such as grapefruit, lemon, lime, and oranges.

-Limonene oil can also be used as aromatherapy or applied externally to the skin.
+Limonene can be supplemented as an oil, usually in soft gel capsules.
+The oil can also be used as aromatherapy or applied externally to the skin.